3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

-For the next part we have a catch-22 situation (i.e. a paradoxical situation)!.
-In order to derive good time-dependent corrections, we need to average amplitude as well as phase in frequency, but in order to average in frequency we need the phase to be flat in time, and the amplitude to have the correct spectral index!
+For the next part, we have a catch-22 situation (i.e., a paradoxical situation)!
+To derive effective time-dependent corrections, we need to average both amplitude and phase in frequency.
+However, to average in frequency, the phase must be flat in time, and the amplitude must exhibit the correct spectral index!

-So we derive initial time-dependent solutions for the bandpass calibration sources, but discard these after they have been applied to derive the initial bandpass solutions.
-These, in turn, are replaced in script step 11.
+To approach this, we derive initial time-dependent solutions for the bandpass calibration sources but discard them after applying them to derive the initial bandpass solutions.
+These solutions are then replaced in step 11.

 3C i.
 Time-dependent pre-calibration to prepare for bandpass calibration